betoule/cosmologix/doc/validation_paper.md

 comparison.

 ![Difference in distance modulus for the Planck best-fit
-$\Lambda$-CDM model with respect to the higher resolution quadrature computation in cosmologix.\label{fig:accuracy}](mu_accuracy.pdf)
+$\Lambda$CDM model with respect to the higher resolution quadrature computation in cosmologix.\label{fig:accuracy}](mu_accuracy.pdf)

 ## Computation speed